Kim Oates: Achievements and recognition

 In 1974, Oates established Australia’s first community paediatric unit with an emphasis on caring for children with developmental disabilities.
-This initiative brought together teaching hospital clinical care, community support, family partnerships, and special needs education under a single banner.
+This initiative brought together teaching hospital clinical care, community support, family partnerships, and special education under a single banner.

 Oates is internationally recognised as a child advocate, particularly for his pioneering research in child protection.
 His research in this area began at a time when it was a taboo subject, and his studies on the long-term effects of child abuse have been influential on an international level.
 For his pioneering research, Oates was awarded two research doctorates from the University of Sydney: an MD and a DSc.

 Additionally, his work on the effects of deep hypothermia on the brain during cardiac surgery in children led to a reduction in the use of this technique.
 Oates has authored over 200 peer-reviewed papers, written or edited 15 books, and contributed numerous book chapters, reviews, editorials, and opinion pieces.

 Internationally, Oates has held several prestigious roles, including President of the International Society for the Prevention of Child Abuse and Neglect and Councillor for Defence for Defence for Children International.
-In 1993, he served as Director of the Kempe National Center for the Prevention of Child Abuse and Neglect in Denver, USA.
+In 1993, he was Director of the Kempe National Center for the Prevention of Child Abuse and Neglect in Denver, USA.

 In Australia, his leadership roles have included Chair of the National Council for the Prevention of Child Abuse and Neglect, Board Chair of the National Association for the Prevention of Child Abuse and Neglect, and Chair of the NSW Child Death Review Team.
 He has received numerous national and international awards, including the New College Lecturer and Medal, the Henry Kempe International Lectureship, the Nathalie Masse International Prize for Research into Childhood, the Howard Williams Medal for Outstanding Contributions to Paediatrics and Child Health in Australasia, and the People’s Health Medal for his contributions to health in Vietnam.

 In 2013, Oates received an Honorary Doctorate of Science from Western Sydney University for his contributions to paediatrics and advocacy for child welfare.

 In 2020, Oates was made an Officer of the Order of Australia (AO), in recognition of his contributions to paediatrics, child protection, and medical education.
 He holds professorial positions at three Australian universities, as well as in China and Vietnam.